sahiltyagi4/estimator/README.md

 ```

-If you want to build TensorFlow Estimator locally, you will need to [install Bazel](https://docs.bazel.build/versions/master/install.html) and [install TensorFlow]((https://www.tensorflow.org/get_started/os_setup.html)).
+To build TensorFlow Estimator for Scavenger, you need to run the following instructions:

 ```sh
 # To build TensorFlow Estimator whl file.